 - Gases that can not be liquefied pressure applications.

-- Examples include Helium, nitrogen, and argon gasses.
+- Examples include Helium, nitrogen, oxygen and argon gasses.

 Dry Bulk or Pneumatic Hopper Trailer

 A dry bulk or pneumatic hopper is a trailer that a metal cylinder with a series of cone-shaped hoppers at the bottom and manholes at the top.
 At the bottom of each hopper is a valve, opening into a pipe that runs below the trailer.
-Dry bulk materials are gravity loaded from a silo or railcar via a loading arm through the top manhole and blown out of the hopper through a pipe that’s attached to the bottom valve under the hopper.
+It’s called a pneumatic trailer below contents are unloaded by air pressure that blows product out of the hopper through a pipe that’s attached to the bottom valve under the hopper.
+Dry bulk materials are gravity loaded from a silo or railcar via a loading arm through the top manhole.

 Tanker Truck Safety Features